joaco-valenverguen/Rick-and-Morty/README.md

 # Rick and Morty

-This a page aabout Rick and morty
+This a page about Rick and morty

+> This is not a full version
+>
+> this is gonna be finished and improved